Chasing Intensity, Zone 2 Training- How to Reach Your Goals

 The level of intensity at which a person works needs to be appropriate relative to their physical and psychological tolerances.
 That is, the intensity at which someone should work is always and only relative to that individual.
 As long as someone is working near the limits of their capacity, they will find the same increased benefits from the program whether they are an elite athlete or simply trying to maintain functional capacity for independent living.
 The important metric to track is not the absolute output of the athlete but rather their output today relative to what they were capable of last week, last month, or last year.
 If the relative intensity is rising over time and across many different workouts, it follows that the athlete is becoming fitter.

-Most people that start some sort of high intensity, interval training program see great results.
-Some may have only been doing steady state cardio (aka running, cycling, walking) or maybe they only lifted weights (aka circuit training, powerlifting, general bodybuilding).
-The addition of intense, “CrossFit” style workouts improves their overall fitness level and likely helps them reach goals of “losing weight and toning up”.
-If you’re reading this, you’ve probably experienced exactly what I’m talking about and are hooked on that feeling of being totally spent after a workout and laying on the floor for 10min wondering what just happened.
+Most people that start some sort of high-intensity interval training program see great results.
+Some may have only been doing steady-state cardio (aka running, cycling, walking), or maybe they only lifted weights (aka circuit training, powerlifting, general bodybuilding).
+The addition of intense CrossFit-style workouts improves their overall fitness level and likely helps them reach goals of losing weight and toning up.
+If you’re reading this, you’ve probably experienced exactly what I’m talking about and are hooked on that feeling of being totally spent after a workout and laying on the floor for 10 minutes wondering what just happened.

 TWO MAJOR REASONS: FAT BURNING and AEROBIC CAPACITY